ooz/blog/2022/game-analysis-universal-paperclips/README.md

 ## Game Over

-Most of the lore and story are told via "research projects", e.g. in Stage 1: "Cure for Cancer", "World Peace" and "A cure for androgenetic alopecia".
+Most of the lore and story are told via research projects, e.g. in Stage 1: "Cure for Cancer", "World Peace" and "A cure for androgenetic alopecia".

 The epilogue uses the same UI.
 Eventually, you are presented two options: